-Amends KRS 141.383 to define "loan-out entity" by reference to Section 30.
+Amends KRS 141.383 to define "loan-out entity" and "continuous film production" by reference to Section 30.

 Clarifies that to qualify for the current \$75,000,000 refundable tax credit, the company shall begin filming in Kentucky within six months of approval by the Kentucky Economic Development Finance Authority and complete filming within two years of their production start date.
 Currently, the start and end dates are based on production, not filming.
 Filming and production are two distinct activities.
+This credit is extended to continuous film production companies (Section 31).